DataDog/integrations-extras/zabbix/README.md

 ### Events

-zabbix does not include any events.
+Zabbix does not include any events.

 ## Troubleshooting